 The Three Classifications of Credit Cards

-This is the second installment of the series "Getting Started With Hotel Points and Airline Miles.
+This is the first installment of the series "Getting Started With Hotel Points and Airline Miles.
 In general there are three types of credit cards that you should apply for.

-2. The next type of card I carry is strictly for the benefits that the card has to offer.
+2. The next category of card to own is strictly for the benefits that the card has to offer.
 These types of cards have benefits that range from elite status with an airline or hotel chain, airline lounge access, free or inexpensive companion passes, waived baggage fees or free hotel nights.
-Depending on the types of benefits, the annual fee on this type of card could range from $65 to $495.
+Depending on the types of benefits, the annual fee on this type of card could range from $95 to $895.
 This type of card you will keep for the long term because of the status or benefits it provides you.
-You would not place any spending on this type card other than to meet a minimum spending requirement.
+You would not place any new spending on this type card after meeting the minimum spending requirement.
+In some cases you may put specific hotel or airline spend on these cards.

 3. The last category of credit cards are the ones that you keep for everyday spending.
-I generally carry three different cards in my wallet for everyday use.
-I have one card that I use for all restaurant and travel expenses (2X points), one for office supplies (5X points) and gas stations (2X points), and one for everything else not related to a specific hotel or airline expense.
+I generally carry 4-6 different cards in my wallet for everyday use.
+I have one card that is used for all restaurant and travel expenses (4X points), one for office supplies (5X points) and one for gas stations (3X points), and a 2X card for everything else that is non bonus category spending.

-Now it is time for you to decide how you spend YOUR money and what bonus categories fit YOUR needs.
-In my dental practice, I spend a lot of money on advertising.
-I also have a card (not in my wallet) that pays 2X points on all advertising.
+Now it is time for you to decide how you spend YOUR money, and what bonus categories fit YOUR spending needs.
+In my dental practice, I used to spend a lot of money on internet advertising.
+I had a card that paid 4X points on all social media advertising.
+How do you pay your biggest expenses?

 If you like what you've read, please click the +1, then join others and follow me by adding your name to our subsciption list at the top of this page.